Derangements in Subspace Actions of Finite Classical Groups: Main results: proportion of derangements in subspace actions

 \begin{theorem} Let $q$ be odd and fixed. \begin{enumerate} \item The $n \rightarrow \infty$ limiting proportion of regular semisimple eigenvalue free elements in $\Omega^{\pm}(2n,q)$ is equal to the corresponding limiting proportion for $SO^{\pm}(2n,q)$.
 This proportion is equal to $(1+\frac{1}{q-1})^{-(q-3)/2}$ multiplied by the limiting proportion of regular semisimple elements in the symplectic groups (given in Theorem \ref{Spregss}).
 For $q \geq 3$ this product is at least $.348$.

-\item The $n \rightarrow \infty$ limiting proportion of regular semisimple elements in $\Omega(2n+1,q)$ which are derangements on positive (resp. negative) type 1-spaces is equal to the limiting proportion for $SO(2n+1,q)$.
+\item The $n \rightarrow \infty$ limiting proportion of elements in $\Omega(2n+1,q)$ which are regular semisimple and derangements on positive (resp. negative) type 1-spaces is equal to the limiting proportion for $SO(2n+1,q)$.
 For $q \geq 3$ this proportion is at least $\frac{1}{2} (1+\frac{1}{q-1})^{-(q-3)/2}$ multiplied by the limiting proportion of regular semisimple elements in the symplectic groups (given in Theorem \ref{Spregss}); hence this proportion is at least $.174$. \end{enumerate} \end{theorem}

 \begin{proof} For part 1 of the theorem, the argument of Theorem \ref{Omegaregssequal} implies that the $n \rightarrow \infty$ limiting proportion of eigenvalue free regular semisimple elements in $\Omega^{\pm}(2n,q)$ is equal to the corresponding proportion in $SO^{\pm}(2n,q)$.
 Indeed, to bound the difference between the proportions, instead of summing over all bad Weyl group conjugacy classes, one sums only over bad Weyl group conjugacy classes without fixed points.
 Letting $t^{\pm}_n$ denote the number of regular semisimple eigenvalue free elements of $SO^{\pm}(2n,q)$, using the methods of \cite{FNP} one obtains that which one recognizes as $(1+\frac{u}{q-1})^{-(q-3)/2}$ multiplied by the generating function for regular semisimple elements in the symplectic groups.
 From this and an analysis of the difference of the the generating functions for $t_n^+$ and $t_n^-$ (showing its contribution to be negligible), part 1 of the theorem follows.